It’s time for a new round of Italian ways of saying, don’t you think?

 As I told you before, I love writing this kind of posts because they are really nice and funny and give me the opportunity to reflect on the language to find out why we say a certain thing and what is the history behind a specific way of saying.
 I love languages and it’s always great to learn new things about them – even when it is your own native language you are focusing on.

 As I did for the other posts of this series, I created a pdf file which contains all the idiomatic phrases I am listing here below.
 Actually the pdf file I compiled for this specific post has something more: it contains a list of examples, so that you can see how a certain way of saying is applied in real language.
-If you are subscribed to my newsletter, you will directly receive it in your inbox.
-If you aren’t, you will get it if you subscribe here.
+You can find the file in Your Italian Toolbox, a section of Instantly Italy where you’ll find Italian learning materials.
+You can get access to it by subscribing here.
 I do hope you’ll find it interesting!

 Well, let’s discover the Italian idiomatic phrases that have to do with numbers, shall we?